minamiyama1994/parser_combinator/README.md

 In addition, it is too complicated To use easily.

-Therefore, we decided to also serve the purpose of learning about LR parsing algorithm, and make your own.
+Therefore, we decided to also serve the purpose of learning about SLR parsing algorithm(in addition, other), and make your own.

 ## Notice